Refractive Error

 - Refractive errors are measured in diopter units.

-- Refractive errors can be classified in three groups based on the optic effects (Appendix, Figure 1):
+- Refractive errors can be classified in three groups:

-- Myopia (near-sightedness): Objects are focused in front of the retinal plane.
-Near vision is clearer, and distance vision is more blurry.
-Optical correction is with concave lenses (negative power).
+- Myopia (nearsightedness): Objects are focused in front of the retina.
+Distance vision is blurry.
+Optical correction is with concave lenses (minus power).

-- Hyperopia (farsightedness): Objects are focused behind the retinal plane and optical correction contains convex lens (plus power).
+- Hyperopia (farsightedness): Objects are focused behind the retinal plane.
+Optical correction is with convex lens (plus power).

 Prevalence